Tina hastily pulled her hand and stood back.

 ‘Yes, but it won’t work unless we put it together!’

-‘Absolutely!’, Ela continued enthusiastically one of their favorite games.
+‘Absolutely!’, Ela continued with fervor one of their favorite games.

 ‘Nooo, not fair!
 That doesn’t count!
 There’s more than one word in it!’